Neon sign repair

 you cut your insulation boots when dis-assembling you can tape over them,

-or you can buy some new ones here.
+or you can buy some here.

 you can't reuse your copper neon tube tie down wires I have tie wire on the supply page.